project-ncl/bacon/guide/build-config.md

   scmRevision: <scm revision>

-  environmentId: <id> # Either specify environmentId or systemImageId
+  environmentId: <id> # Either specify environmentId, environmentName or systemImageId
+  environmentName: <env-name> # Either specify environmentId, environmentName or systemImageId
-  systemImageId: <system image id> # Either specify environmentId or systemImageId
+  systemImageId: <system image id> # Either specify environmentId, environmentName or systemImageId

   dependencies: # Optional: specify which builds need to be done before this one.
 The build must also be part of the 'builds' list in the YAML
   - <dependency 1 by name>